 The new regulation makes consent forms more explicit for better transparency when dealing with data.
 There is no place for unclear and ambiguous to understand consent forms.
 GDPR makes it compulsory for businesses to explicitly state the facets of consent forms, making it distinguishable from other declaration forms.
 Also, privacy policies should be mentioned in detail and should be readily accessible to the subject.
 The customer should have a precise knowledge of what purpose their data will serve before being asked for consent regarding its usage.

 According to the new law, the companies handling EU subject’s data must give importance to system design from the beginning.
 It should not be an add-on for the later part.
 Right from the start, data controllers must pay attention to designing the system giving priority to privacy concerns.
-When using new technology to process data, the company must perform a Data Privacy Impact Assessment (DPIA) to find out possible risks.

 The reach of the previous data protection direction was limited within the EU territory.
 Companies located in the European Union were only subjected to the directive.
 However, the new law eliminates territorial boundaries and makes GDPR applicable to all data controllers and processors.
 As long as your company processes EU subject’s data, you are bound to comply with GDPR.
 Location is no more a limitation for the data protection law to apply.

 Earlier, data subjects did not enjoy as much transparency and control over their data as they are now going to with this GDPR in use.
 Although, the previous directive also gave EU citizens the right to data the new regulation adds an extra edge to it with a more rigorous approach.